MicrosoftDocs/powerquery-docs/powerquery-docs/share-query.md

 # Share a query

+You can use Power Query to extract and transform data from external data sources.
+These extraction and transformations steps are represented as queries.
+Queries created with Power Query are expressed using the M language and executed through the M Engine.

+You can easily share and reuse your queries across projects, and also across Power Query product integrations.
 This article covers the general mechanisms to share a query in Power Query.

-A query consists of ....

 ## Copy / Paste